Logo

 11. Find Tucci’s Ulm and count,

-The buttresses in flight.
+The structures, though broken, in flight.

 Remember this number.